 - Served as a chemical engineer, chemist, and industrial hygienist.
-Duties included improvement of production yields and installing process equipment in the facilities that manufactured antibiotics (including Keflex[®] and Cechlor[®]) and fermentation products (including monensin and cyclovine).
-Designed and installed several million dollars in process equipment. - Played a significant role in several research and development projects that brought about major improvements in profitability. - Was member of primary engineering team responsible for "start-up" of new automated broth processing unit for world's largest fermentation operation.
-Member of technical service group responsible for daily operation of two large solvent recovery units. - Involved in establishing procedures for complying with Food and Drug Administration (FDA), OSHA, and USEPA regulations.
+Duties included improvement of production yields and installing process equipment in the facilities that manufactured antibiotics (including Keflex® and Cechlor®) and fermentation products (including monensin and cyclovine).
+Designed and installed several million dollars in process equipment. - Played a significant role in several research and development projects that brought about major improvements in profitability. - Was a member of primary engineering team responsible for the "start-up" of new automated broth processing unit for world's largest fermentation operation.
+Also, a member of technical service group responsible for the daily operation of two large solvent recovery units. - Involved in establishing procedures for complying with Food and Drug Administration (FDA), OSHA, and USEPA regulations.
 Established this facility's industrial hygiene program.
-Wrote nearly all of the relevant MSDS and warnings statements for internal products, intermediates and some purchased chemicals.

-• His experience as a Kemper scholar for Kemper Insurance Company prepared Dr. Paustenbach to enter the fields of occupational and environmental health, as well as, become a fire protection engineer-in-training (1972).
-During those internships, which were from 1971-1973, he worked in the Boston, NJ/NY and Chicago offices.
+Wrote nearly all the relevant MSDS and warnings statements for internal products, intermediates, and some purchased chemicals. - His experience as a Kemper scholar for Kemper Insurance Company prepared Dr. Paustenbach to enter the fields of occupational and environmental health, as well as, become a fire protection engineer-in-training (1972).
+During those internships in 1971-1973, he worked in the Boston, NJ, New York, and Chicago offices.

-Key Projects (Partial List)
+Kev Projects (Partial List)